3. The Oral Tradition

 This sensational discovery unearthed the Torah scroll Moses himself had written ("the Book of the Law"):

-This scroll had been hidden from King Ahaz, who had destroyed the holy artifacts one hundred years earlier:
+This scroll had been hidden from King Ahaz, who had destroyed the holy artifacts 100 years earlier:

 II Chronicles 28:24

-Huldah the Prophetess confirmed Josiah's conviction that this was no mere coincidence but an omen from G-d:
+Huldah the Prophetess confirmed Josiah's conviction that this was not a coincidence but an omen from G-d:

 II Chronicles 34:24-25

 Thus says the L-rd: "Behold, I will bring evil upon this place and upon its inhabitants, even all the curses that are written in the Book they have read before the king of Judah.
 Because they have forsaken Me and offered to other gods."